-Have you or a family member suffered a catastrophic injury in St. Petersburg, FL?
-These injuries can change your life in every way imaginable.
-An experienced St. Petersburg catastrophic injury lawyer at Lopez Law Group Accident Injury Lawyers can help you fight to recover the fair compensation you deserve.
-You may be entitled to compensation for medical bills, lost wages, and more.
+Have you or a family member suffered a catastrophic injury in St. Petersburg, Florida?
+An experienced St. Petersburg catastrophic injury lawyer at Lopez Law Group Accident Injury Attorneys can help you fight to recover the fair compensation you deserve.
+Call us at (727) 933-0015 to schedule a free consultation.

-How Lopez Law Group Accident Injury Lawyers Can Help With a Catastrophic Injury Claim in St. Petersburg, FL
+How Lopez Law Group Accident Injury Attorneys Can Help With a Catastrophic Injury Claim in St. Petersburg, FL

 Catastrophic injury claims are almost always complicated.
 It can be difficult to evaluate the impact and cost of the injury.
 An expensive hospital stay and rehabilitation may only be the beginning.
 Not every lawyer has the experience and resources to handle these types of cases.

-At Lopez Law Group Accident Injury Lawyers, our St. Petersburg personal injury attorneys have over 25 years of combined experience handling complex cases like yours.
+At Lopez Law Group Accident Injury Attorneys, our experienced personal injury attorneys have over 25 years of combined experience handling complex cases like yours.

 Hiring us means you’ll have an attorney to: